arashzandi/chewing_gum/README.md

 ## Time Spent
 I was only able to work on this project while either my son was at sleep or was outside with my partner.
 A total of 12:30 hours were spent.
+Please see `git log` or [THOUGHTS_LOG.md](THOUGHTS_LOG.md) for a more detailed protocol.

 Friday 4pm - Email with code challenge was recieved.
 Friday 9 - 11:30pm - I read the literature and implemented a prototype.